JosephVC/Python_PDF_OCR/project_notes.md

 - [x] get some experience in said package - online tutorials
 - [x] create a program that will allow certain sections of pdf to be extracted from a file **-- done with pdfrw --**
 - [x] create a way to re-combine the above split portions **-- also done with pdfrw; specifically, you can specify a single page or several ranges of pages to be split off, and then those are automatically combined into one pdf by pdfrw**
-- [x] figure out a way to OCR an image via Tesseract
+- [x] figure out a way to OCR an image via Tesseract/pytesseract
-- [ ] create a pipeline to convert a pdf page to an image then OCR that image
-- [ ] the above, but for multiple pdf pages
-- [ ] figure out how to export OCR'd information to PDF - will tesseract work for this??
+- [x] OCR a pdf in-place (you OCR the pdf itself)

 ## TASK LIST - web site
 - [ ]

+## Conceptual tasks
+- [ ] understand what OCR is
+- [ ] what is the OCR engine actually doing